JoeTonDev/pdf-excel/README.md

-A Python script to convert Exel file to PDF format.
+A Python script to convert Exel files into PDF format.